Tomb of the Roaring Lions: Relation to art movements

-Identity of the Artist
+Identity of the artist

-Speculation has been made about the artist who painted the famous frescos, however the artist has never been definitively identified.
+Speculation has been made about the artist who created the fresco paintings, however the artist has never been definitively identified.
 A local artist in Veii around the period was known as the Narce Painter.
 He painted one of the vases found in the tomb, however he is not believed to have created the famous fresco paintings.
 The Narce Painter draws his lions in a different way to the frescos – giving them thinner, less protruding tongues.
 Similarly, images of aquatic birds attributed to the Narce Painter were rendered differently, depicted with ‘long, downwards curved tails.”
 Thus, it is likely that the Narce Painter was not the creator of the frescos, but rather a contemporary of the man whose art may have mentored or served as inspiration for the fresco painter.